ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

      +----------+  Connection Received                     :
                            :                               :
 ~~~~~~~~~~
-{: #fig-lifetime title="The lifetime of a connection"}
+{: #fig-lifetime title="The lifetime of a Connection object"}

 ### Connections and Related Objects {#objects}

-* Preconnection: A Preconnection object is a representation of a potential connection.
+* Preconnection: A Preconnection object is a representation of a potential Connection.
 It has state that describes parameters of a Connection that might exist in the future: the Local Endpoint from which that Connection will be established, the Remote Endpoint ({{preestablishment}}) to which it will connect, and Transport Properties that influence the paths and protocols a Connection will use.
 A Preconnection can be fully specified such that it represents a single possible Connection, or it can be partially specified such that it represents a family of possible Connections.
-The Local Endpoint ({{preestablishment}}) MUST be specified if the Preconnection is used to Listen for incoming connections.
-The Local Endpoint is OPTIONAL if it is used to Initiate connections.
-The Remote Endpoint MUST be specified in the Preconnection that is used to Initiate connections.
-The Remote Endpoint is OPTIONAL if it is used to Listen for incoming connections.
+The Local Endpoint ({{preestablishment}}) MUST be specified if the Preconnection is used to Listen for incoming Connections.
+The Local Endpoint is OPTIONAL if it is used to Initiate Connections.
+The Remote Endpoint MUST be specified in the Preconnection that is used to Initiate Connections.
+The Remote Endpoint is OPTIONAL if it is used to Listen for incoming Connections.
 The Local Endpoint and the Remote Endpoint MUST both be specified if a peer-to-peer Rendezvous is to occur based on the Preconnection.

 * Transport Properties: Transport Properties allow the application to express their requirements, prohibitions, and preferences and configure the Transport System.
 There are three kinds of Transport Properties: